No more TDS Stress! Avoid Penalties

 After the TDS is deposited, the tenant should furnish a quarterly TDS Return in Form 27Q.
 The tenant must also issue a TDS certificate in Form 16A by downloading it from the TRACES website within 15 days due date of furnishing TDS returns.

-Consider that Mr N is an NRI and owns a residential property in the outskirts of New Delhi.
+Consider that Mr N is an NRI and owns a residential property on the outskirts of New Delhi.
 He has let out the property to Mr and Mrs Sharma for a monthly rent of Rs.8,000.
-When Mr Sharma interacted with Mr N for negotiating the rent, he got to know that the latter is an NRI.
+When Mr. Sharma interacted with Mr N to negotiate the rent, he got to know that the latter was an NRI.

-Once Mr Sharma started paying rent, he started deducting 31.2% from agreed-upon rent and deposited it in his TAN.
-Mr Sharma’s family moved-in to the house in the month of June 2019.
+Once Mr Sharma started paying rent, he started deducting 31.2% from the agreed-upon rent and deposited it in his TAN.
+Mr Sharma’s family moved into the house in the month of June 2019.

 When he paid the rent for the month of June 2019 on 1 July 2019, he deducted Rs.2,496 from the rent and deposited this amount within 7 August 2019 to his tax account online.
 The remaining sum of Rs.5,504 is transferred to the landlord’s account via electronic transfer.